NISH1001/NISH1001.github.io/_posts/2019-05-29-breaking-out-of-loop.markdown

 ### Perserverance Is The Key
 Persistence matters.
 Try.
 You may not know what’s going to happen until you have seen the result yourself.
 I don’t have much to say about this!
-It all boils down to your enthusiasm to be persistent time!
+It all boils down to your enthusiasm to be persistent enough!
+Time tells all the tales.

 ### Try To Do “Same Routine” In A Different Way
 If you feel you are bored with same old routine in your life, try some new ways to do the same old tasks!